music-classification/tutorial/README.md

 ## Note

 - You can download [a pdf](https://zenodo.org/record/5703780/files/book.pdf) of this book from [zenodo](https://zenodo.org/record/5703780#.YZliDi2z2CM).
-If the pdf is not up-to-date, you can [build it by yourself](https://github.com/music-classification/tutorial/tree/main/scripts) using on your local machine.
+If the pdf is not up-to-date, you can [build it by yourself](https://github.com/music-classification/tutorial/tree/main/scripts) on your local machine.